LED Light Therapy

 The Medical Device Directive (Directive 93/42 / EEC) requires medical device manufacturers to review and evaluate their devices.
 Medical devices with a light source must be tested and evaluated in accordance with EN 60601-2-57 (Assessment of photobiological safety), otherwise they may not be used in therapy.
 The requirement states that when using LED light in the context of a medical application, the safety, among other things, must be checked with regard to the intensity or light intensity.

-The Luxxamed devices work with different well lengths (colors) that have been evaluated for their clinical effects as follows:
+The Luxxamed devices work with different wave lengths (colors) that have been evaluated for their clinical effects as follows:

 Effect of blue and red LED light